 Other audio options

 There are lots of other audio tools to try beyond these three.
-Gurpreet Mann reviewed 9 audio apps for OJB last year.
-There’s also the podcasting apps Bossjock Jr, Bumpers (which has a unique editing interface), Crowdcaster, Zencastr, and Opinion; the audio messenger service Pundit; live audio apps Spreaker and Boxcast; and broadcast-from-a-phonecall app iPadio.
+There are the podcasting apps Bossjock Jr, Bumpers (which has a unique editing interface), Crowdcaster, Zencastr, and Opinion; the audio messenger service Pundit; live audio apps Spreaker and Boxcast; and broadcast-from-a-phonecall app iPadio.

 Any other suggestions, please let me know in the comments!